rastenis/vue-nuxt-passport-bulma-express-boiler/README.md

 This project is based on:

-1. The nuxt-community [express-template](https://github.com/nuxt-community/express-template)express template for ease of comparison & demo api routes
+1. The nuxt-community [express-template](https://github.com/nuxt-community/express-template) for ease of comparison & demo api routes(this project contains the same routes locked behind an auth gate)
 2. The google/twitter passport.js strategy configurations were borrowed from sahat's [hackathon-starter](https://github.com/sahat/hackathon-starter).